The Healthy Dancer® Complete Guide to Holistic Nutrition for Dancers

-A holistic approach to nutrition for dancers is a topic that I’ve been asked a lot about this past Fall.
+A holistic approach to nutrition for dancers is a topic that I’ve been asked a lot about recently.
 Your relationship with food doesn’t have to be obsessive or compulsive.
 Dancers can learn how to utilize food as a tool that supports their whole selves: mind, body, and soul.
+But how can dancers utilize a holistic approach for their performance needs?

 A holistic approach is not prescriptive but rather, guided.
-Dancers utilize self-discovery to inform their decisions around food and movement.
-Ultimately, this supports a dancer’s whole being, including their physical, mental, and emotional wellbeing.
+Dancers utilize self-discovery to inform their best decisions around food and movement.
+Ultimately, holistic nutrition supports a dancer’s whole being, including their physical, mental, and emotional wellbeing.

 Many dancers believe that in order to pursue a successful career, one needs to focus 200% of their energy on their dancing.
 While motivation and determination are major players in a dancer’s performance, it’s essential that dancers learn how to balance the vast experiences in life outside of the studio.
 A holistic approach to dance nutrition formulates a plan for the individual dancer who strives to discover what works for them.
 There is no one-size-fits-all approach to holistic nutrition for dancers.